 3.6.
 All financial affairs will be conducted in a responsible manner.

 4. Acceptance and refusal of donations

 4.1.
-Irrespective of any delegation, the ultimate responsibility ensuring donations are accepted or declined in accordance with this policy resides with the Chief Operating Officer.
+Irrespective of any delegation, the ultimate responsibility ensuring donations are accepted or declined in accordance with this policy resides with the Pro-Vice-Chancellor Infrastructure and Finance.

 4.2.
-The Director of Development will refer any donation seen as contentious or potentially problematic in terms of ethics or public relations to the Vice-Chancellor’s Executive Group.
+The Advancement and Civic Engagement Manager will refer any donation seen as contentious or potentially problematic in terms of ethics or public relations to the Senior Leadership Group.
 If a consensus cannot be reached, the donation will be referred to the Board of Governors.
 The University will only decline a donation if it is felt by the Governors or their delegated representatives that the donation:

 - Would impair the University in fulfilling its responsibilities and objectives.

 - Is at odds with the objectives of the University, its agreed policies or beneficiaries.

 - Would lead to a demonstrable net decline in the assets of the University (potentially through bad PR associated with the donation or the donor).

 - Consists of goods, property or services which the University cannot lawfully use, convert, sell or exchange in direct support of its charitable aims.